10902 FM 2432

 Types of Rigs

 Drill rigs come in different types to suit specific drilling conditions, such as varying water depths.
 While some rigs rest on the seabed, others float above the water.
-Some of the most common types of offshore rigs include:
+Some of the most common types of offshore rigs include the following.

 Barges